Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Data analysis

 \subsection{Overview}

 The $e^+e^-\to\pi^+\pi^-$ process has a simple event signature with two back-to-back charged particles.
-Such collinear events can be selected by using the following criteria: two back-to-back well reconstructed oppositely charged tracks are presented in the detector, originated close to the interaction point, registered in a high efficient region of the DCH:
+Such collinear events can be selected by using the following criteria: two back-to-back well reconstructed oppositely charged tracks are presented in the detector, originated close to the interaction point, registered in a high efficient region of the DCH.
+The selection cuts are based only on the information obtained from the DCH and require presence of two tracks with following conditions:

-where $\chi^2$ of the track fit and the number of hits on a track ($N_{hits}$) describe the track quality; $q_{i}, t^{\pm}, \rho^{\pm}, Z^{\pm}, p^{\pm}, \phi^{\pm}, \theta^{\pm}$ -- the charge, the detection time, the signed impact distance to the beam axis, z-coordinate of the impact point, the momentum, the azimuthal and polar angles are reconstructed track parameters in the DCH; $p_{K^{\pm}}$ -- kaon momentum in the $K^+K^-$ process at beam energy $E_{\text{beam}}$, which is used for an additional kaons filtration above $\phi$-resonance cms energies.
+where $\chi^2$ of the track fit and the number of hits on a track ($N_{hits}$) describe the track quality; $q_{i}, t^{\pm}, \rho^{\pm}, Z^{\pm}, p^{\pm}, \phi^{\pm}, \theta^{\pm}$ -- the charge, the detection time, the signed impact distance to the beam axis, $z$-coordinate of the impact point, the momentum, the azimuthal and polar angles are reconstructed track parameters in the DCH; $p_{K^{\pm}}$ -- kaon momentum in the $K^+K^-$ process at beam energy $E_{\text{beam}}$, which is used for an additional kaons filtration above $\phi$-resonance c.m.~energies.
 Momentum and polar angle track parameters were corrected for an additional beam and common vertex constraint.
 This constraint helps us to improve a momentum resolution, important for the particle separation, as well as to reduce a possible contribution to the systematic error from the average polar angle cut.

 The selected data sample includes signal $\pi^+\pi^-$ pairs, accompanied by $e^+e^-, \mu^+\mu^-$ pairs and single cosmic muons, passed near the interaction point and reconstructed as $\mu^+\mu^-$ pair.
 There is practically no any other significant physical background at energies $\sqrt{s}<$ 1 GeV.